John Peterson Pastor

 Lou Dolive Handbell Director

 Lou and his wife, Ruth Arnold, live southwest of Staunton in a timber-frame solar house they designed and built themselves.
-They have two grown children.
-Both are married and live in the DC area.
-Carrie works for the Institute of International Education.
-Will is employed by the Children’s Hospital Association.
-Ruth retired from her position as Director of the Staunton Public Library.
-Lou and Ruth are longtime vegetarians.
+They have two grown children and four grandchildren.
+Ruth retired from her position as Director of the Staunton Public Library in 2017.
+Lou and Ruth are longtime vegetarians (now mostly vegan).
 They currently sing in the Covenant Choir and with Schola Cantorum in Waynesboro.

 Mitzi White Preschool Director